SamuelSwartzberg/flashcardifying_text_temp/ling/structural-parts/grammar/parts-of-speech.md

 ##### det

-»⟮A determiner⟯« is ⟮＿a lexical unit＿⟯ that ⟮occurs together with a NP (DP theory)⟯ and ⟮expresses something about the reference of the NP⟯.
+»⟮A determiner⟯« is ⟮＿a lexemic unit＿⟯ that ⟮occurs together with a NP (DP theory)⟯ and ⟮expresses something about the reference of the NP⟯.
 Types of ⟮＿determiners＿⟯: ⟮＿Articles＿⟯, ⟮＿quantifiers＿⟯, ⟮＿posessive determiners＿⟯, ⟮＿demonstrative determiners＿⟯, ⟮＿interrogative determiners＿⟯

 ##### Quantifier